 Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks?
 Looking for the ultimate viewing location?
 Then check out our list!

-Free places to watch the Honda Celebration of Light fireworks, should it return in the future, include the following locations:
+Free places to watch the Honda Celebration of Light fireworks (or the Summer of Lights in English Bay fireworks) include the following locations:

 English Bay Beach | Sunset Beach | Vanier Park | Kitsilano Beach | Jericho Beach | Locarno Beach | Second Beach | Granville Island | Burrard Street Bridge | Granville Street Bridge | Boats in the Water